nikkNizz/Drawish/README.md

 Keys: (Q = top-left)  (W = top)  (E = top-right)   (A = left)  (S = right)  (< = bottom-left)  (Z = down)  (X = bottom-right).
 [video](https://drive.google.com/file/d/1Z6KETxX53N0E_YGQgtdDkzLk7GZgHE8c/view?usp=sharing)
 In the panel that appears above the drawing area you can choose attributes.
 Do not use transparent color to draw (only fill).
-You can use a semi-transparent pen (for best results move the mouse at a slow speed, use a large tip and disable mouse correction).
+You can use a semi-transparent pen (for best results disable mouse correction).
 Use white color to erase.
 You can draw with a round, square, linear, or stylus tip.
 You can draw with a random color pen.
 You can use the **"fusion"** pen to draw with a color obtained by merging the pixels crossed by the pen.
-The fusion pen can replace the blur effect or can be used for artistic effects.

 [video](https://drive.google.com/file/d/15WTKDzYWJppr3aST-LWUw6-EzQZaqXTG/view?usp=sharing)
 [video](https://drive.google.com/file/d/1KDGYqUujZeACzwIT4wNfv6htVcOB51Dh/view?usp=sharing)